Find AA Meetings in Georgia

 Major Cities with AA Support in Georgia

-Atlanta, Georgia's most active AA community, hosts 470 meetings.
-Other major cities include Savannah, Marietta, Athens, and more, each offering multiple weekly meetings to support recovery at every stage.
+Atlanta, Georgia's most active AA community, hosts 172 meetings.
+Other major cities include Marietta, Savannah, Athens, and more, each running multiple meetings per week.

 Atlanta